Proposed Transit Center

 PUBLIC-PRIVATE PARTNERSHIPS (P3)

 A Public-Private Partnership is a way to deliver a project that allows a public agency (RIPTA) to coordinate directly with a private developer to both construct the facility and provide for the long-term operations and maintenance of the facility.
-This arrangement allows RIPTA to focus on what it does best – providing transit service – while ensuring that the building is maintained at a high level.
+RIPTA will be designing and developing the transit center alongside Next Wave Partners and opening each stage of the process to public input.
+This approach will ensure RIPTA has input at all stages of the development and can access the private-sector funding and expertise needed to successfully deliver a project of this scale.

 Yes, Kennedy Plaza is mixed-use space.
 The primary difference is that there is a historic public park in the middle of Kennedy Plaza.
 Bus stops are not convenient to get to – passengers have to cross Exchange Terrace or Washington Street or walk through the park.
 In the new transit center, restaurants and retail will be designed around transit services.
 Transit comes first.
 Everything else would be co-located.